Skip to main contentSkip to data table

 34. Stablecoins stale-publication guard: syncStablecoins() now emits stage-level progress and compares fresh prices against the previous published cache before writing.
 If at least 50 comparable prices exist and >=98% are identical, the run returns status: "degraded", records staleWriteBlocked=true, and skips the canonical stablecoins cache write instead of republishing a stale snapshot as fresh.

 35. Fail-closed PSI dependency handling: computeAndStoreStabilityIndex() no longer treats an unavailable depeg_events query as "no active depegs".
-The run now degrades and skips publication so PSI remains anchored to the last valid sample.
+The run now also requires a non-empty latest DEWS row set with usable computed_at no older than two compute-dews intervals before deriving stress breadth.
+These dependency failures degrade and skip publication so PSI remains anchored to the last valid sample.

 36. DEWS bootstrap + freshness guard: computeAndStoreDEWS() now uses a dedicated dews:bootstrap-complete sentinel to end bootstrap grace after the first successful publication, and stale dex_liquidity inputs (>2 hours old) now count as a hard degraded source failure.